zakkhoyt/greasemonkey/markdown_linker/markdown_linker.user.md

 1. sure, let's start with that.
 Though there will be more shortening to do later
 2. `/dp/{ASIN}` or one of the other 2 bare formats according to `## Product URLs` in `docs/notes/amazon/AMAZON_URL_ANATOMY.md`.

+---

+* why is `function extractASIN(doc, url)` in shared_extractor?
+It's product releated and I would think goes in product_extractor (maybe I'm wrong)

+* If these functions remain in share_extractor the I ask that you be more specific with function names.
+Here are a few examples:
+    * function extractASIN(doc, url) -> function extractProductASIN(doc, url)
+    * function extractTitle(doc) -> function extractProductTitle(doc)
+    * function extractBrand(doc) -> function extractProductBrand(doc)

+* I feel like `dom_helpers.js` and `logging_helpers.js` are not amazon specific and could be very useful for future userscripts that are written in this repo (since AI instruction will always call for these thing).
+We should move these to their own "library".
+I already made a directory for it: `userscript_common`